interledger/rfcs/0029-stream/0029-stream.md

 | Stream ID | VarUInt | Identifier of the stream this frame refers to. |
 | Receipt | VarOctetString | Proof provided by the receiver of the total amount received on this stream |

-The `Receipt` MUST contain the following fields encoded using the [Octet Encoding Rules (OER)](http://www.oss.com/asn1/resources/books-whitepapers-pubs/Overview_of_OER.pdf):
+The `Receipt` MUST contain the following fields encoded using [CANONICAL-OER](https://github.com/interledger/rfcs/blob/master/0030-notes-on-oer-encoding/0030-notes-on-oer-encoding.md#canonical-oer)(find more details [here](https://github.com/interledger/rfcs/blob/05ab457b9301b031e1ec954632582a325c4907b4/asn1/README.md)):

 | Field | Type | Description |
 |---|---|---|